MicrosoftDocs/entra-docs/docs/identity-platform/reference-native-authentication-api.md

 The following are more flows you can expect when you enforce MFA for your users:

 - The app calls the `/challenge` endpoint to invoke default MFA, but after the app prompts the user for the code, the user selects to complete MFA challenge using a different method.
-See the following flow diagram.
+See the following sequence diagram.

 :::image type="content" source="media/reference-native-auth-api/sign-in-email-with-password-otp-default-mfa-select-another-MFA.png" alt-text="Diagram of native auth sign in with email and password option where user selects another MFA method.":::

 - The app calls the `/challenge` endpoint, but the endpoint can't determine the default MFA method.
 In this case, the client app needs to call the `/introspect` endpoint to, so the user selects a specific MFA method.
-See the following flow diagram.
+See the following sequence diagram.

 :::image type="content" source="media/reference-native-auth-api/sign-in-email-with-password-otp-no-default-MFA.png" alt-text="Diagram of native auth sign in with email and password option with no default MFA method.":::

 ---

-In the sections that follow, we summarize the sequence diagram flow into three basic steps.
+In the sections that follow, we summarize the sign-in flow into three basic steps.

 ### Step 1: Request to start the sign-in flow